dinde451/jarr.d1/Jarulfs_Guide.md

     dlvl 10-15: heavy armor

-  - See chapter 3.1 for a definition of light, medium and heavy armor.
+  - See CHAPTER_LINK_armor-weapons-and-jewelry for a definition of light, medium and heavy armor.

   - Armor racks can never exist in Church.